unmojang/drasl/doc/configuration.md

   - `CacheTTLSec`: Time in seconds to cache API server responses.
 This option is set to `0` by default, which disables caching.
 For authentication servers like Mojang which may rate-limit, it's recommended to at least set it to something small like `60`.
 Integer.
 Default value: `0`.

+  - `DenyUnknownUsers`: Don't allow clients using this authentication server to log in to a Minecraft server using Drasl unless there is a Drasl user with the client's player name.
+This option effectively allows you to use Drasl as a whitelist for your Minecraft server.
+You could allow users to authenticate using, for example, Mojang's authentication server, but only if they are also registered on Drasl.
+Boolean.
+Default value: `false`.

 <!-- - `[TransientLogin]`: Allow certain usernames to authenticate with a shared password, without registering.
 Useful for supporting bot accounts. -->
 <!--     - `Allow`: Boolean.
 Default value: `false`. -->
 <!--     - `UsernameRegex`: If a username matches this regular expression, it will be allowed to log in with the shared password.
 Use `".*"` to allow transient login for any username.
 String.
 Example value: `"[Bot] .*"`. -->